Timoite/Timoite/README.md

 ## Hi there 👋

 I am Tim Tan, currently studying Information and Computering Engineering in University of Cambridge.
+I have a huge passion in software development and machine learning.
+I also love making music.

 <!--
 **Timoite/Timoite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.